Christilato/Weather-Dashboard/pseudocode.md

 THEN I am again presented with current and future conditions for that city

 1. Open webpage
-2. Visuall see Weather Dashboard
+2. Visually see Weather Dashboard

     - search for the city
     -city comes up with the current weather -underneath it displays the 5-Day forecast

-3.
+3. Save searches of city
+4. Add in Icons for weather conditions, temperature, humidity, wind speed, & UV
+5. UV Index needs to be color coded based on favorable, moderate, and severe